l-arnold/tkl-nomadic-odoo/README.rst

 and on top of that:

 - SSL support out of the box.

+- WebShell SSH on   Port:12320
+- Webmin On         Port:12321
+- Adminer DBMgr on  Port: 12322
+- WebConsole:   on  Port: 12325
+  All management is linked from Webconsole as well as cursory documentation.

 - PHP, Python and Perl support for Apache2 and PostgreSQL.
 - `Adminer`_ administration frontend for PostgreSQL (listening on port 12322 - uses SSL).

-- Webmin modules for configuring Apache2, PHP and PostgreSQL.
+- Webmin modules for configuring Apache2, PHP and PostgreSQL and system details.
 - PostgreSQL listening on localhost (security)
 - PostgreSQL password encryption enabled by default (security).
 - The *postgres* user is trusted when connecting over local unix sockets (convenience).
 - `Odoo`_ instaled branch: **master**.
 - Odoo secured connection (http (port 80) auto redirects to https(port 443)).

-- Odoo connection (listening on port 8069 - will set up to open only to localhost).
+- Odoo connection (listening on port 8069 -  Set up by default to open only to localhost).
   - You may want to Open this and can do so by going to /opt/openerp/odoo/openerp-server.conf removing 127.0.0.1 from "xmlrpc_interface = 127.0.0.1" and "netrpc_interface = 127.0.0.1"
     This will allow you to separate SSL Configuration from Odoo Configuration.
-- Odoo App Console (listening on port 12325 -).

 - Webmin module for configuring Samba.
 - File server (`Samba`_) configurations:
    - Preconfigured wordgroup: WORKGROUP